 Listings of Property to be Subdivided: Property that is to be subdivided shall be listed in the MLS only when (i) the proposed division is exempt from the local subdivision ordinance, or (ii) when the property is subject to a purchase contract that satisfies all of the requirements of applicable law.
 Participants are encouraged to obtain advice from legal counsel to determine whether either of the above conditions has been satisfied.
 Canopy MLS does not determine whether such condition or conditions have been satisfied and makes no representation as to whether any listing in the MLS does or does not comply with such condition(s).
 Upon listing a property that does not have final subdivision approval, the Participant shall be deemed to have represented to Canopy MLS and to all other Participants that one or the other of the above conditions has been satisfied.

 Compensation: The listing broker shall specify on each listing filed with the MLS the compensation offered to other MLS Member Participants for their services in the sale of such listing.
 Specifying a condition on the offer of cooperative compensation in the MLS is a violation.

 Canopy MLS requires all offers of cooperative compensation in the MLS to be blanket, unilateral and unconditional.
 The cooperating brokerage’s performance as the procuring cause of the sale or lease determines entitlement to the cooperative compensation.
-For more information, refer to Section 6 of the Canopy MLS Rules and Regulations and Article 16 of the Realtor® Code of Ethics, Standard of Practice 16-10.
+For more information, refer to Section 6 of the Canopy MLS Rules and Regulations and Article 17 of the Realtor® Code of Ethics.

 Compensation is based on the sales price agreed to in the purchase agreement, unless otherwise agreed to by both parties.